jdc136/Project-Euler-Algorithms/README.md

 ### Problem Six
 This was the easiest one yet - took me about five minutes.
 I found that I wasn't struggling as much with which construct to use (there were a number available, but I went ahead with a for loop).

+### Problem Seven
+This was fun.
+Didn't take me very long to bear down on the problem by brute force and get the correct answer (first answer I submitted was correct).
+However, I was displeased by the inelegance of my solution.
+So I reviewed the overview and modified my code a bit based on that, making it a bit more simple.